 Before you bullet to lip, it's important to prep the area first to give your dark lipstick the best chance at lasting all day.
 "Give your lips a gentle scrub either with a flannel, toothbrush, or an exfoliator," explains Martin, who loves to mix the Bobbi Brown Lip Balm SPF 15 ($24) with a sprinkling of an exfoliating produce like Tatcha Rice Polish ($65).
 "This will remove any dry/dead skin that might look flaky once the lipstick is applied on top."
 Afterward, apply lip balm and wait for the moisture to be absorbed (if your lips are especially dry, give it a good 10 minutes) before blotting the excess away.

 Perfect the Lip Line

 Don’t worry about multiple brushes and magnifying glasses here: Application doesn’t have to be tricky.
-“First, apply your lipstick straight from the bullet, and then use a fine, firm lip brush to trace the shape and spread the colour to the outer edge of the lip,” recommends Martin.
+“First, apply your lipstick straight from the bullet, and then use a fine, firm lip brush to trace the shape and spread the color to the outer edge of the lip,” recommends Martin.

 You can then use a lip pencil that either matches the lipstick or is a couple of shades darker to draw around the lip edge and make it look a little sharper.
 “If you have high color [or redness] around the lips, you might benefit from applying a little concealer around the edge of the lip,” adds Martin.
-“This will make sure your lips look really precise and will frame your deep lip colour.”
+“This will make sure your lips look really precise and will frame your deep lip color.”